-RECOMMENDATION INDING/ISSUE CORRECTIVE MEASURES REFERENCE RESPONSIBLE PARTY TIMELINE inding C-3: - The Office of Legislative Services and Office of the Speaker to utilize DiBB for legislation approval. - The Office of Legislative Services and Office of the Speaker will utilize the Dine Bibeehaz'aanii Binaaltsoos (DiBB) website to review and approve legislations.
-The DiBB system was developed through a partnership with Real Time Solutions, a consultant The DiBB system allows review and approval of legislation through a web-based system Staff do not have to be in Window Rock to review and approve a legislation.
-The Office of the Speaker also has the capabilities to change the committee assignments via DiBB. getting signatures from the Office of the Speaker" OLS Executive Director OLS Policy Analyst December 31, 2015 Finding C-4: 1) Office of Legislative Services will designate a backup for each legislative process. - The Office of Legislative Services sections involved in the legislative process will designate two backup personnel for the legislative process.
-The sections to designate two backup personnel will include the following: Office of Legislative Services Legislative Tracking, Office of Legislative Services' Management, Office of Legislative Services' Advisement, and Office of Legislative Services' Reporting.
+FINDING/ISSUE CORRECTIVE MEASURES RECOMMENDATION REFERENCE RESPONSIBLE PARTY TIMELINE Finding C-3: Office of Legislative Services and Office of the Speaker to utilize DIBB for legislation approval. "electronic process for getting signatures from - The Office of Legislative Services and Office of the Speaker will utilize the Dine Bibeehaz'aanii Binaaltsoos (DiBB) website to review and approve legislations.
+The DiBB Speaker" Speaker" The DiBB system was developed through a partnership with Real Time Solutions, a consultant.
+The DiBB system allows review and approve a legislation through a web-based system.
+Staff do not have to be in Window Rock to review and approve a legislation.
+The Office of the of the Speaker of the Speaker also has the capabilities to change the committee assignments via DiBB. "electronic process for getting signatures from the Office of the Speaker" OLS Folicy Analyst OLS Policy Analyst December 31, 2015 Finding C-4: Office of Legislative Services will designate a backup for each legislative process.
+The Office of Legislative Services sections involved in the legislative process will designate two backup personnel for the legislative process.
+The sections to designate two backup personnel will include the following: Office of Legislative Services' Legislative Services' Management, Office of Legislative Services' Reporting.
 The backup documentation will be through a written memorandum that will be updated on a quarterly basis.
-OLS Executive Director OLS Review Team August 30, 2016 Finding C-5: 1) Office of Legislative Services and Office of Legislative Counsel will share draft legislation electronically. - Office of Legislative Counsel's Attorneys will share their draft legislation electronically with the Office of Legislative Services Advisors and Reporters.
-There will be a centra repository for all draft legislation whereby staff can access the information electronically an electronic process" OLS Executive Director OLS Review Team Office of Legislative Counsel February 15, 2016 Finding C-6: 1) DiBB will be used for review by Office of Legislative Services and Office of the Speaker before a legislative tracking number is assigned. - Previously, a legislative number was assigned to a legislation before it is sent to the Office of the Speaker.
-Under the DiBB system, a legislation number will be assigned unti after the Office of the Speaker has completed their review and approval electronically The Office of Legislative Services' Legislative Tracking Section will issue the legislation number prior to sending the draft legislation to the IT section for posting on the Navajo Nation Council website. reviewed" OLS Executive Director OLS Legislative Advisor December 31, 2015
+"Identify a back up person for all key processes" OLS Executive Director OLS Review Team August 30, 2016 Finding C-5: Office of Legislative Services and Office of Legislative Counsel will share draft legislation "OLS and the Office of electronically.
+Office of Legislative Counsel's Attorneys will share their draft legislation electronically (OLC) should agree on with the Office of Legislative Services Advisors and Reporters.
+There will be a central an electronic process" repository for all draft legislation whereby staff can access the information electronically.
+"OLS and the Office of Legislative Counsel (OLC) should agree on an electronic process" 015 Executive Director 015 Review Team Office of Legislative Counsel February 15, 2016 Finding C-6: DIBB will be used for review by Office of Legislative Services and Office of the Speaker before "legislation can be a legislative tracking number is assigned.
+Previously, a legislative number was assigned to a legislation before it is sent to the Office of the Speaker.
+Under the DiBB system, a legislation number will be assigned until after the Office of the Speaker has completed their review and approval electronically.
+The Office of Legislative Services' Legislation to the IT section will issue the legislation number prior to sending the draft legislation to the IT section for posting on the Navajo Nation Council website. "legislation can be reviewed" OLS Executive Director OLS Legislative Advisor December 31, 2015